Kyehun87/IntrotoProgramming1/README.md

 (2) Calculates the customer's overall order total before and after discount.

 (3) Displays the input data along with the order total before and after the discount to the console.

+Assignment 2

+Write a Java program which prompts a user for two numerical values as input, does some calculation on them and then print the result along with meaningful message to the console.
+Use some interesting formula and not a simple summation.